Article Image

 A major subgroup of hard skills, your tech skills relate to the tools or platforms that you’re proficient in.
 If the job requires things like SEO, Adobe Photoshop, or CRM software, list them separately to show you’re ready to hit the ground running.

-Top tech skills on the resumes of Enhancv users
+The most popular tech skills found on the resumes of Enhancv users

 1. Python